Adyen/adyen-ios/README.md

 The `AdyenSwiftUI` module needs to be explicitly added to use the SwiftUI specific helpers.

 * `AdyenDropIn`: all modules except `AdyenWeChatPay`.
-* `AdyenSesson`: For the new, simplified checkout flow.
+* `AdyenSesson`: For the simplified checkout flow.
 * `AdyenCard`: the card components.
 * `AdyenComponents`: all other payment components except WeChat Pay.
 * `AdyenActions`:  action components.